Amazeryogo/surf-exel/README.md

 and Yes , All PR contributions are counted in the Hacktoberfest.

 # Can my computer run it?
-see the supportedplatforms.md to find out if your computer can run surf-exel.
+see the supportedplatforms.md in docs to find out if your computer can run surf-exel.